Gravitational waves from cosmic strings for pedestrians: Stochastic gravitational-wave background from loops

 \subsection{Gravitational-wave spectrum}

-We can use the previous results to calculate the GW spectrum (cf.\ e.g.\ \cite{Vilenkin_Shellard_2000, Maggiore_2018}) emitted by decaying string loops.
-Let us start from a general expression for the power emitted in the form of gravitational radiation by a single string loop of length $l$, averaged over loop configurations, namely
+We can use the previous results to calculate the GW spectrum (cf.\ e.g.\ {\cite{Vilenkin_Shellard_2000, Maggiore_2018, Auclair:2019wcv}}) emitted by decaying string loops. {Let us start from a general expression for the average power emitted in the form of gravitational radiation by a single string loop of length $l$, where the average is taken over different configurations in the considered loop population.
+This expression reads \cite{Vilenkin_Shellard_2000}}

 where $f'$ is the frequency of the radiation at emission.
 Equation \eqref{eq:TotalPower} implies the normalization condition $\int_0^\infty \Delta\left(x\right)\pd x=\Gamma$.
 For the average energy density in gravitational radiation from a network of string loops, we can then write\footnote{The upper integration boundary could also be set to infinity, but the largest loops that are present in the network at time $t'$ are those formed at time $t'$.
 The loop production function \eqref{eq:Loop_Production_Function} therefore sets the maximum loop length at time $t'$ to $\alpha L(t')$.
 This fact is taken into account by the condition $t'>t_*(l,t')$, implemented via the first Heaviside function in the loop number density \eqref{eq:General_Loop_Number_Density}.}